 Let’s look at a few of these sacrifices:

-- Piezoelectric crystal transducers can vary greatly in quality and can be made so only inexpensive.
-Due to the sheer nature of the crystalline formation, transducers will naturally decay over time (3-6 years typically) in their ability to convert electrical energy to mechanical/sound energy.
-Inexpensive, lower quality transducers will decay much faster than those made with higher quality crystals.
-This degradation or decay will greatly change the cleaning quality of an ultrasonic cleaning tank.
-Inexpensive tanks which seem to perform well when new can often show decreased cleaning quality affects in as little as 3-6 months.
+- Piezoelectric crystal transducers can vary greatly in quality.
+Due to the nature of the crystalline formation, transducers will naturally decay over time (3-6 years typically) in their ability to convert electrical energy to mechanical/sound energy.
+Inexpensive, lower-quality transducers will decay much faster than those made with higher-quality crystals.
+This degradation or decay will greatly change the cleaning quality of an ultrasonic machine.
+Inexpensive ultrasonic washers which seem to perform well when new can often show decreased cleaning quality in as little as 3-6 months.

-- Ultrasonic generators can be made from various electrical components and will not have the expected longevity that an end user demands.
-The combination of accelerated piezoelectric transducer decay and low quality ultrasonic generator components results in extreme variations of ultrasonic tank cleaning performance over time and in different solutions.
-This cleaning variation will cause quality differences in cleaned parts and result in more scrapped and reworked parts.
-This is often not only a major cost problem for a business, but in medical device, aerospace, and other fields this causes the process to fail validation protocols and specifications.
+- Ultrasonic generators may be made from electrical components that lack the longevity an end user expects.
+Combined with accelerated piezoelectric transducer decay, these low-quality ultrasonic generator components can lead to extreme variations of ultrasonic parts cleaner performance over time.
+This cleaning variation in turn leads to more scrapped and reworked parts.
+This represents not only a major cost problem for a business, but also can cause the process to fail validation protocols and specifications in medical device, aerospace, and other fields.

-- Our ultrasonic transducers are made of the highest quality piezoelectric crystals.
-While the price to produce the transducers is more expensive due to raw material cost, there will be a much longer duration before the transducers begin to decay (5+ years of manufacturing use typically)
+- High-quality piezoelectric crystals.
+Our ultrasonic transducers are made of the highest-quality piezoelectric crystals.
+While the price to produce the transducers is more expensive due to raw material cost, our transducers last much longer.
+Manufacturers using our transducers can expect 5+ years of use before the transducers begin to decay.

-- Our ultrasonic generators are self tuning meaning they can sense the load of parts in the ultrasonic cleaner tank and adjust power output based on the load.
-This also means also the generators sense the decay in the transducers and increase the power output to ensure continuously even power delivered to the parts over time.
+- Self-tuning ultrasonic generators.
+Our ultrasonic generators are self-tuning, which means they can sense the load of parts in the ultrasonic cleaner tank, and adjust power output based on the load.
+This also means that when generators sense decay in a transducer, they increase power output so that parts receive the same level of ultrasonic cleaning as when the transducer was new.

-- The generators are made with MOSFET transistors and other high quality components which are designed for continuous manufacturing condition use not just laboratory occasional use.
+- High-quality ultrasonic generator components.
+Our ultrasonic generators are made with MOSFET transistors and other high-quality components that are designed for continuous manufacturing use, not just occasional laboratory use.

-- Ultrasonics are measured by power output, but more importantly they should be measured in power/volume or watts/gallon.
-We typically keep all our tanks 100 watts/gallon for any tank under twenty gallons.
-This ensures that the ultrasonics are properly transmitted and distributed over the entire volume of the tank.
-Tank geometry can play a critical role in smaller tanks, so staying with 100 watts per gallon ensures eliminating tank geometry effects.
+- No under-powered ultrasonic transducers.
+Ultrasonic transducers are measured by power output, but a more relevant measurement is watt density, measured as power/volume or watts/gallon.
+For any tank under 20 gallons, we typically configure the ultrasonic cleaning system for 100 watts per gallon.
+This ensures that the ultrasonic energy is properly transmitted and distributed over the entire volume of the tank.
+Tank geometry can play a critical role in smaller ultrasonic tanks, and the 100 watts per gallon eliminates tank geometry effects.

 Ultrasonic Tank Myths

-– More surface movement / agitation from ultrasonics is better – Many think that surface “dancing” means a lot of power in the tank, but surface movement is just ultrasonic energy reflecting off the surface of solution and it has nothing to do with the uniformity of the ultrasonic energy.
-The easiest way to test of uniformity of ultrasonic energy is to hang a piece of aluminum foil in the tank and observe the cavitation pin holes in the foil throughout the depth of the tank.
+Myth #2: More movement or agitation on the fluid’s surface is better.
+Many think that surface “dancing” means a lot of power in the ultrasonic wash tank, but surface movement is just ultrasonic energy reflecting off the fluid’s surface, and has nothing to do with the uniformity of the ultrasonic energy.
+The easiest way to test uniformity of ultrasonic energy is to hang a piece of aluminum foil in the tank and observe the cavitation pin holes in the foil throughout the depth of the ultrasonic bath.